-If anyone tells you he or she hates authentic Italian food, step away immediately because that is not natural human behavior (if you feel the need to call the CDC to have them quarantined, we’re not going to stop you, either).
-It is a proven fact that everyone loves an old-school Italian meal, from the red sauce to the meatballs to all the other specialties nonna used to make, the plates of food bring about sheer joy in one’s soul.
-(Down a nonna?
-If you need to learn how to make your own mouther-watering meatballs here.)
+If anyone tells you they hate authentic Italian food, this should immediately set off a warning signal in your head.
+Something like a claxon, but louder.
+If you do come across one of these “people,” you’ll want to back away slowly because that is not natural human behavior (if you feel the need to call the CDC to have them quarantined, we’re not going to stop you, either).
+It is a proven fact that everyone loves an old-school Italian meal; from the red sauce to the meatballs to all the other specialties Nonna used to make, the plates of food bring about sheer joy in one’s soul.
+(Down a Nonna?
+Practice being your own by learning how to make your own mouth-watering meatballs here.)
 True Italian food like this doesn’t need any bells or whistles to make people come back for more, which is the simple philosophy at NYC’s Il Principe restaurant in Hotel Hugo.

 Il Principe is everything you could want a New York City restaurant to be.
 Designed by architect Marcello Pozzi, the space features floor-to-ceiling windows that open to the sidewalk for al fresco dining on warm days.
 The private dining room has a vertical garden wall and large skylight to bring the outdoors in anytime of year.
 The restaurant is a flawless match for its home in Hotel Hugo, designed with a mix of raw materials and modern finishes that fit perfectly into the neighborhood’s art-meets-industrial vibe.